henrik/progress_bar/README.md

 ### `bytes: true`

-This option causes the values to be treated as bytes of data, showing those amounts next to the bar:
+This option causes the values to be treated as bytes of data, showing those amounts next to the bar.

 ``` elixir
 ProgressBar.render(2_034_237, 2_097_152)